-Another piece of research carried out at ISW aimed to pass the feedback from a CNC controller to a CAM system using STEP-NC (ISO 14649) [13].
+Another piece of research carried out at ISW aimed to pass the feedback from a CNC controller to a CAM system using STEP-NC (ISO 14649) (Denkena et al. 2002).
 This is done through logging cutting forces during the NC processes into a database so-called STEP-NC as per figure 4.
-By investigating the logged data, compensation algorithms and models for tool deflection in high speed machining for example, are used to modify the NC program in an offline computing process (figure 4) [13].
+By investigating the logged data, compensation algorithms and models for tool deflection in high-speed machining, for example, are used to modify the NC program in an offline computing process (figure 4) (Denkena et al. 2002).